rgdavies92/used-car-value/README.md

 # Contact

-If you found this project interesting or would like reach out, you can find me on [LinkedIn](https://www.linkedin.com/in/rgdavies92/).
+If you found this project interesting or would like to reach out, you can find me on [LinkedIn](https://www.linkedin.com/in/rgdavies92/).